Fuzss/resourcepackoverrides/README.md

 ]
 ```

-The list is applied in reverse, meaning one resource pack placed above another will appear below that other pack in the resource pack selection screen.
+**The list is applied in reverse!** This means one resource pack placed above another will appear below that other pack in the resource pack selection screen.

-Only external resource packs from `.minecraft/resourcepacks` must be included in the list, built-in resource packs like `vanilla` and `modresources` (Forge) / `fabric` (Fabric, formerly `Fabric Mods`) are always enabled.
+Only external resource packs from `.minecraft/resourcepacks` must be included in the list, built-in resource packs like `vanilla` and `modresources` (NeoForge / Forge) / `fabric` (Fabric, formerly `Fabric Mods`) are always enabled.
 They can still be included in the list though for ordering purposes using their respective ids (which do not begin with `file/` since they are internal).

 It is important to note, that when including built-in resources in the list to be able to define an order, those resources must always be placed above vanilla assets to allow for mods to override those.

+The list defined in `default_packs` can be manually applied by holding the `T` key in the resource pack selection screen.

-As it's possible when resource pack reloading fails that the issue lies within the resource packs enabled by default, there is a maximum number of times applying the default resource packs list will be tried when recovering from a failed resource pack loading attempt.
-By default, this is 5 times and can be configured by setting the value `failed_reloads_per_session`.
+As it's possible when resource pack reloading fails that the issue lies within the resource packs enabled by default, there is a maximum number of times applying the default resource packs list will be attempted when recovering from a failed resource pack loading attempt.
+By default, this is set to `5` times and can be configured by setting the value `failed_reloads_per_session`.
 Example:

 ```json
 "failed_reloads_per_session": 5